Meditation Instruction & Instructional Talks

 Private Instruction (daisan)

-Daisan is a one-on-one meeting concerning one's practice and practice-related concerns.
-Parameters for what is discussed are quite broad.
-It may cover points about posture, breathing, and other instruction in Zen practice, or it may get into counseling-like territory.
+Daisan is a one-on-one meeting that may cover points about posture, breathing, and other instruction in Zen practice, or it may get into counseling-like territory.
 Those who have attended the Introduction to Zen Meditation workshop (or equivalent) are welcome to participate.

 Dharma Talk

 Dharma talks are commentaries on some aspect of Buddhist or Zen teaching or on the connection between Zen meditation and daily life.
-They are delivered during a formal block of sitting with listeners facing "out".
+They are delivered by a senior student/instructor during a formal block of sitting with listeners facing "out".
 Sometimes there is a question and answer session after the talk.
-Dates for upcoming Dharma talks are shown on the home page and calendar.

 Encouragement Talk

-These are shorter Dharma talks delivered with listeners facing the wall.
+These are shorter Dharma talks delivered by senior students or teachers with listeners facing the wall.